Toyota GR Corolla: Overview

-Special editions
+Models

+Depending on the countries, the GR Corolla is offered in at least one of three different model grades.
+The Core is the base model, the upgrade model is marketed as RZ in Japan, or Circuit Edition in North America, and the light weight ready-to-race model is the Morizo Edition.

+Core

+The Core is the most affordable GR Corolla as it doesn't feature carbon fiber roof, hood bulge with vents, and other features.
+The Core model is offered in North America, Brazil, and South Africa.

+A better equipped model based on the Core is marketed in the United States and Canada for 2024 model year as the Premium model.
+It comes standard with front and rear Torsen limited-slip differentials, front and rear parking sensors, and red brake calipers.
+The interior was also upgraded with suede-trimmed interior, heated seats and steering wheel, as well as JBL Premium sound system.

-Circuit Edition
+RZ / Circuit Edition

-The Circuit Edition is an exclusive model for the first model year of the GR Corolla in North America, which offers performance upgrades such as Torsen limited-slip differentials for the front and rear axles (optional for the Core trim level).
-It also offers a forged carbon fiber roof, hood bulge with functional vents, matte-black rear spoiler, and other upgrades.
+The Circuit Edition is a higher grade of the GR Corolla which offers performance upgrades such as Torsen limited-slip differentials for the front and rear axles (optional for the Core trim level).
+It also offers a forged carbon fiber roof, hood bulge with functional vents, a larger rear spoiler, and other upgrades.

+For the Japanese market, beside the Morizo Edition, the regular GR Corolla is only available as the fully-equipped RZ trim level.
+Rear fog lamps, heated side mirrors, Head-Up Display (HUD), heated steering wheel, and heated seats are optional.

+In New Zealand, Indonesia, Malaysia, and Thailand, the only model offered is the one similar to the Circuit Edition.

+The Australian GR Corolla GTS is the equivalent of Japanese RZ or North American Circuit Edition.

 Morizo Edition

 The Morizo Edition (stylized "MORIZO") is a limited-production "track-ready" variant of the GR Corolla with reduced weight, increased performance figures, and enhanced handling, which is both available in Japan and North America.

 The curb weight was reduced by approximately 100 lb from the Circuit Edition model to 3186 lb by removing the rear seats, adding forged carbon fiber roof (also available on the Circuit Edition), removing the speakers and window regulators from the rear doors, and removing the rear wiper blade and motor.
 The engine torque output was increased by 22 lbft to 295 lbft, while the horsepower figure remain unchanged.
 To improve handling, the suspension was re-tuned with monotube shock absorbers, 10 mm wider tires on lighter rims were used, and body rigidity was increased with 349 additional spot welds, over an additional 6 m of structural adhesive, and body reinforcement braces.
 Engineers adjusted the transmission gear ratios, differential gear ratio and engine tuning to support sustained acceleration at peak torque on the Morizo Edition.

-The special edition was named after "Morizo", the pseudonym used by Toyota CEO Akio Toyoda when participating in races.
+The special edition was named after "Morizo", the pseudonym used by Akio Toyoda when participating in races.